matteosox/tubthumper/README.md

 ### Exceptions

-Because overbroad except clauses are [the most diabolical python antipattern](https://realpython.com/the-most-diabolical-python-antipattern/), there is no sensible default for what exception or exceptions to catch and retry.
+Because overbroad except clauses are [the most diabolical Python antipattern](https://realpython.com/the-most-diabolical-python-antipattern/), there is no sensible default for what exception or exceptions to catch and retry.
 Thus, every `tubthumper` interface has a required `exceptions` keyword-only argument, which takes an exception or tuple of exceptions to catch and retry on, i.e. a sensible lack of a default.

 ```python
 >>> retry(get_json, args=("spam",), exceptions=ConnectionError)